Moms March Caravan

 Message from Kimberly Fletcher (President, Moms for America)

 In 2007, I went to the border in Nogales, Arizona to find out for myself what was really going on at the border and what I saw literally shocked me.
 I saw first-hand the rape trees where human traffickers leave their “trophies” of women’s underwear after they are raped.
 I saw acres of desert covered with trash and debris from back packs and clothes to water bottles.
 I witnessed drug runners speeding in a van right past the house of the family I was staying with, followed by border patrol cars.
 But the most heart-wrenching part of my trip was the conversation I had with the mother from across the border who met me late at night in the cover of darkness with one message, “We want our men back.”

 This mother braved the journey to the border to tell me the story of her town.
 She said the men leave them for America to get jobs.
 For a time they send money back to help the family.
 But then, in too many cases, the money stops and many of the men marry, start families in the United States and completely abandon the families they left behind.
 The mother told me the town she lives in is run by drug cartels.
 When the men leave, the women are forced to work to provide for their children, leaving the children powerless against the cartels who relentlessly intimidate them into running drugs and being brutalized if they don’t.
 The words of this anguished mother continue to ring through my ears, “We want our men back.”

-As I see the “Caravan” of men heading for our borders I immediately think of the women and children being left behind, vulnerable to the violence and economic depression, and left to fend for themselves.
+As I witnessed the “Caravan” of men flooding our borders I immediately thought of the women and children being left behind, vulnerable to the violence and left to fend for themselves in an economic depression.
 The men who could protect and provide for them have abandoned them.
 No one is talking about that.